abrahamduran/listapp/README.md

 * Server Url

 > For the time being, the `Server Url` is a constant value, `https://parseapi.back4app.com`, in case this were to be changed in the future, refer to the Back4App documentation.

+With your keys in hand, open the `AppDelegate.swift` and set the keys accordingly.

+And, you are done!

+P.S.: don't forget to set the development team before running the app.